-Transcript of speech by DPM Teo Chee Hean at the 25th anniversary of the Suzhou Industrial Park, delivered on 12th April 2019.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the 25th anniversary of the Suzhou Industrial Park on 12 April 2019.

 Ladies and Gentlemen,